-Attachment #1 Supply List

-Attachment #2 Equipment List
+Attachment #1 Equipment List

-Attachment #3 Wage Statement
+Attachment #2 Wage Statement

 The intent of these specifications is to provide for a complete Custodial Service Program.
 The successful Contractor(s) will be required to provide specified custodial services.

 I. General Conditions

 All Contractor personnel are expected to work in a manner which will maintain the security and best interests of the Behavioral Health Centers, hereafter referred to as the Agency.
 The Agency reserves the right to require the Contractor to dismiss any employees deemed incompetent, careless, insubordinate or otherwise objectionable or any person whose actions are deemed to be contrary to public interests or inconsistent with the best interest of the Agency.
 The Contractor agrees that during the term of this contract, he and his employees will conduct themselves in a careful and prudent manner and that he will not permit the facility placed at his disposal to be used for purposes other than those specified herein.